Last reviewed: 23 May 2023

 Letter of invitation

 Employees provisionally selected for redundancy should be invited by letter to a meeting.
 Ensure that the letter is in a format that the employee can access securely and that it has been received by the employee.
-This is especially so as you are most likely to have to deliver this letter electronically.
+This is true for letters sent both physically in the post and electronically – for example, via email.

 The letter should explain the circumstances that have led to the need to make redundancies.
 For example, that the organisation is downsizing or closing a particular office or site.
 You should also provide the employee with the selection criteria used that has led to them being provisionally selected for redundancy and their score on the redundancy matrix.
 The letter should, however, make it clear that the employee is only being considered for redundancy at this stage.
 It should not give the impression that the decision has already been made.